Spasmodic Dysphonia Overview

 University Of California San Francisco

 Clark Rosen is an Otolaryngologist in San Francisco, California.
 Dr. Rosen is rated as an Elite provider by MediFind in the treatment of Spasmodic Dysphonia.
+His top areas of expertise are Spasmodic Dysphonia, Recurrent Respiratory Papillomatosis, Perichondritis, Endoscopy, and Laryngectomy.

+Robert Sataloff is an Otolaryngologist in Philadelphia, Pennsylvania.
+Dr. Sataloff is rated as an Elite provider by MediFind in the treatment of Spasmodic Dysphonia.
 His top areas of expertise are Spasmodic Dysphonia, Perichondritis, Recurrent Respiratory Papillomatosis, Endoscopy, and Laryngectomy.

-Mark Courey is an Otolaryngologist in New York, New York.
-Dr. Courey is rated as an Elite provider by MediFind in the treatment of Spasmodic Dysphonia.
-His top areas of expertise are Spasmodic Dysphonia, Laryngitis, Throat Cancer, Laryngectomy, and Endoscopy.
+Dr. Sataloff is currently accepting new patients.

 Spasmodic dysphonia is a lifelong (chronic) condition.
 Treatment can reduce your symptoms, but the effects are often temporary.